Transformational leadership

 Whether old or young, transformational leaders take this advice Paul gave Timothy seriously: “Let no one despise you for your youth, but set the believers an example in speech, in conduct, in love, in faith, in purity” (1 Timothy 4:12).
 They don’t expect their employees to “do as I say and not as I do.”
 Instead, they live out what they want to see from their employees.

 The examples of leaders in the Bible often give us good ideas of what is good and what is not good.
-The main character in the Old Testament book of Nehemiah, he’s a biblical example of transformational leadership among the Jews.
+Nehemiah is a biblical example of transformational leadership among the Jews.

 Nehemiah, a Jew living in Babylon during the Babylonian exile, was an ordinary person.
 He was a cupbearer, meaning he poured and served the drinks for the king.
 Following God’s prompting, he requested permission from the king to go back to the destroyed Jerusalem and rebuild the walls.

 This was not a simple task.
-The people of Jerusalem were not united.
+The people of Jerusalem were divided and disorganized.
 Despite the king’s approval, this project had many enemies actively seeking to foil it.
 Nehemiah was also leading the people back into a relationship with God.

 Here’s where he brought out his transformational leadership.